 By 08.00 this morning I was ready to blow.

-I know I sound like a spoilt brat too because I am a SAHM and they are at school every weekday morning from 07.30 (okay, 07.00) until 12.15ish.
+I know I sound like a spoilt brat because I am a SAHM and they are at school every weekday morning from 07.30 (okay, 07.00) until 12.15ish.
 So technically I get my mornings ‘off’.
+But as all Stay at home mums know – that doesn’t mean we sit in front of the TV and drinks endless cups of hot tea!

 Anyway, 09.30 I dashed home, grabbed my keys and headed to the supermarket.
 As I drove off I turned the radio up loud, (my new favorite song is Me Too by Meghan Trainor).
 I felt free, for 5 minutes!!!